List of Bangladesh national cricket captains

 Shakib Al Hasan is the most successful captain for Bangladesh in T20I, captaining since 2009.
+He is also one of the most successful captain for Bangladesh in Test and ODI.
+The most dominating and aggressive captain ever in history of Bangladesh cricket in all-formats.

 Men's cricket

 Test captains

 This is a list of cricketers who have captained the Bangladesh national cricket team for at least one Test match.